Managing home care agencies — expectations, quality, and turnover

 Set clear expectations from the start about what the caregiver is responsible for.
 Is it just personal care and meals, or are they also tidying the house?
 Can they give your parent rides to appointments, or is that on you?
 Are they expected to do light housekeeping?
 Most agencies will have a job description, but it's worth having a separate conversation about your parent's specific setup.
 Don't assume anything.

 Address problems early.
-If the caregiver is consistently late, if your parent says they weren't helped with a shower, if you notice your parent's clothes aren't changing, if medication is piling up, if your parent seems unhappy, you need to say something.
+If the caregiver is consistently late, if your parent says they weren't helped with a shower, if you notice your parent's clothes aren't changing, if medication is piling up, if your parent seems unhappy, say something.
 Call the agency first, especially if it's a pattern.
 Most agencies want to know.
 They'd rather fix a problem than lose you as a client.
 If the agency doesn't respond to reasonable concerns, that's a red flag about the whole organization.

 Some concerns are bigger than others.
 If your parent has a mark that could be from rough handling, or if money goes missing, or if your parent is afraid of the caregiver, that's an emergency.
 Those situations require immediate action: stop the care, contact the agency, and don't resume until you understand what happened.